nettles-jarrod/Flipper/README.md

 Flipper was born out of my frustration with large ORMs like Doctrine.
 While it is an *amazing* project, I feel that the abstraction has started to go too far in some areas.
 Abstractions can be powerful but when you start to see an entirely new environment sprout up around your abstraction, there's a bit of a problem.
 Suddenly we're in an entirely different atmosphere.
 Programmers have gone from learning to write SQL - a very useful skill - to learning how to endlessly abstract away the need to write SQL.
 We've built a fifty mile bypass to avoid a small hill.
 Flipper gives you a tunnel.

-1. Abstracting away our writes to the database is good - it promotes data integrity.
+1. Abstracting all our writes to the database is good - it promotes data integrity.
-2. Abstracting our reads is bad.
+2. Abstracting all our reads can be bad.